 Tax fraud is broadly defined as a gross violation of tax laws, but more simply it can mean misrepresenting yourself when filing your taxes.
 Examples include overstating expenses, understating income, failure to report taxable earnings, or failure to prepare and file a tax return at all.
 The legal landscape of tax laws is complex and ever-changing, and unfortunately, the IRS doesn’t often differentiate between those who are deliberately defrauding the government and those who unknowingly provide incorrect information due to ignorance or confusion.

 A tax fraud conviction can lead to severe legal consequences, usually to the tune of steep fines and a prison sentence of up to 3 years.
 This is on top of the court costs and legal fees already paid.
-Even unwitting participants could face these punishments without the aid of seasoned tax attorneys.
+Even unwitting participants could face these punishments without the aid of seasoned federal criminal defense law firm.

 Tax evasion, on the other hand, is an even more serious offense in the eyes of the law.
 Tax evasion is deliberately altering or falsifying information when filing taxes.
 Underreporting income to avoid paying a higher income tax, claiming deductions one can’t legally claim, and overstating expenses are all examples of tax evasion.